-- the parent is excluded from the case because he or she receives disability benefits in excess of the difference in the Payment Level with the parent included less the Payment Level with the parent not included (see PM 08-01-07-c).
+- a parent is excluded from the case when he or she receives disability benefits in excess of the difference in the Payment Level with the parent included less the Payment Level with the parent not included (see PM 08-01-07-c).

-> Parent liability also applies to a pregnant minor caretaker under 18 who has no other eligible child in the home.
+Parent liability also applies to a pregnant minor parent under 18 years old who has no other eligible child in the home.

-> If the customer fails to verify the parent's income, the case is ineligible for cash benefits.
+If the minor parent fails to provide verification for their parent's income, the minor parent and their child are ineligible for cash benefits.

-> Income of an excluded parent receiving payments based on disability is exempt up to the one-person SSI payment level when determining parent liability.
+Income of an excluded parent receiving payments based on disability is exempt up to the one-person SSI payment level when determining parent liability.

 Step 1: Determine the size of the parent's family unit.
 The parent's family unit includes: